mmig/libflac.js/README.md

 //     merge "encoded pieces" in encBuffer into one single Uint8Array...
 ```

 ## Decoding

+Generally, `libflac.js` supports a subset of the [libflac decoding interface][flac-doc-decoder] for decoding audio data from FLAC (no full support yet!).
+_The current build in `/dist` does not support the OGG container format; but a custom build could be made to support OGG._

 See [example/decode.html][dec_example] for a small example,
 on how to decode a `FLAC` file.